ballerina-platform/ballerina-release/release-notes/swan-lake-GA-release-note.md

 #### New Features

-##### HTTP Package
+##### `http` Package

-- Implemented Typed `headers` for HTTP response
+- Implemented typed `headers` for the HTTP response
-- Added `map<string>` data binding support for `application/www-x-form-urlencoded`
+- Added the `map<string>` data binding support for `application/www-x-form-urlencoded`
-- Added support to provide inline request/response body with `x-form-urlencoded` content
+- Added support to provide an inline request/response body with `x-form-urlencoded` content
-- Added compiler validation for payload annotation usage
+- Added compiler validation for the payload annotation usage

 #### Improvements